-The Thoughtful Pastor is one woman’s way of making sense of the world, especially the intersected world of religion and politics.
+The Thoughtful Pastor is one woman’s way of making sense of the world, especially the intersected world of religion, business, and politics.
 I think, question, and connect odd dots.

 I find delight in ambiguity and mystery and less tolerance of those who call themselves people of God and then use that self-description as a way to abuse others.